levkk/rwf/examples/background-jobs/README.md

 ## Queue guarantees

-The Rum job queue has at-least once execution guarantee.
+The Rwf job queue has at-least once execution guarantee.
 This means the queue will attempt to run all jobs at least one time.
 Since we are using Postgres, jobs do not get lost.
 That being said, there is no guarantee of a job running more than once, so make sure to write jobs that are idempotent by design &dash; if a job runs more than once, the end result should be the same.